liumapp/docker-machine-demo/README.md

     it will take a few minutes .

-    if success , the msg return shall be like :
+    if success , a Complete success info will return .

+* run :

+         eval "$(docker-machine env remote-1)"

+    to connect default machine

+    after the demo is done , you can run

+         eval $(docker-machine env -u)

+    to disconnect default.

+* run :

+        ./build-image.sh

+    to install image

-*
+* run :

+        docker-compose up -d

+    to run project in docker(in your remote-1).